muk-it/muk_base/README.md

 "Update Apps List" link.
 Now install the module by clicking on the install button.

-The biggest advantage of this variant is that you can now also update the app using the "pip" command.
-To do this, enter the following command in your console:

-`pip install --upgrade --extra-index-url https://nexus.mukit.at/repository/odoo/simple <module>`

-When the process is finished, restart your server and update the application in Odoo.
-The steps are the same as for the installation only the button has changed from "Install" to "Upgrade".

 You can also view available Apps directly in our [repository] and find a more detailed installation guide on our [website].

-For modules licensed under OPL-1, you will receive access data when you purchase the module.
-If the modules were not purchased directly from [MuK IT] please contact our support (<support@mukit.at>) with a confirmation of purchase to receive the corresponding access data.

 ### Upgrade